1DGK/1dgk.github.io/_posts/2026-01-07-java-module-4.md

 [Here is the link.](https://chortle.ccsu.edu/javaLessons/chap16/ch16_01.html)

 Now I'm using TMCBeans for the Helsinki Java MOOC, VSCode for my website, and Intellij IDEA for the TRU course.

+Currently working on Exercises for Chapter 16 of Kjell course.
+Pump the brakes on the MOOC.